top of page

 • Formatting numbers and dates correctly : "01/04/2025" — is that January 4th or April 1st?
 Depends on where you are.

 A bad translation feels awkward.
-A bad localization feels alienating.
+A bad localized ecommerce content feels alienating.

 And when shoppers feel confused or uncomfortable, they click away.